Want to start a new club?

 Nothing in the policy shall be construed to authorize any school official to influence the form or content of any prayer or religious activity, to require any person to participate in prayer or religious activity, to compel any school employee to attend any meeting if the meeting is contrary to the beliefs of the employee, or to sanction meetings that are otherwise unlawful.

-The principal or designee shall review all applications for student-initiated and led organizations and such other information as he or she considers appropriate and shall approve or disapprove the recognition of the organization within 15 school days after receipt of the application.
+The principal or designee shall review all applications for student-initiated and led organizations and such other information as they consider appropriate and shall approve or disapprove the recognition of the organization within 15 school days after receipt of the application.
 The principal or designee's decision shall be in writing and if the application is disapproved, the reasons for disapproval shall be stated.

 Student-initiated and led organizations may conduct meetings on school premises as designated by the principal, but only during non-instructional time.
 "Non-instructional time" means time designated by the principal before actual classroom instruction begins or after actual classroom instruction ends.
 The period of time when lunch periods overlap with instructional periods is considered to be instructional time.